OppositionStridentCrisis/Meme-or-funk/README.md

 This is Texture pack for GD Packs

 -Geode Support?
-no. Using Geode Texture Loader not worked
+Yes.
+Using Geode Texture Loader worked

 -How more to release?
 You can make yourself!